Proposed United States acquisition of Greenland: First presidency

 In August 2019, Trump canceled his state visit to Denmark over Mette Frederiksen's (left) remarks that called the possibility of purchasing Greenland "absurd".

-Trump reportedly discussed acquiring Greenland since 2017.
+Trump has reportedly discussed acquiring Greenland since 2017.
 During his first presidency, Ron Lauder suggested to Trump that the United States purchase Greenland and offered to act as a back channel to the Danish government.
 Trump later claimed the idea was his personal inspiration, and tasked National Security Advisor John Bolton to study it.
 Bolton tasked Fiona Hill to work on the proposal, assembled a small team to discuss options, and engaged in secret talks with Denmark's ambassador.
 Trump repeatedly suggested taking federal money for Puerto Rico to buy Greenland, and discussed trading the island for the territory.
 Trump later told New York Times journalists Peter Baker and Susan Glasser in an interview for their book, The Divider, that he was enamored by the deal for the size of the island, and thought it was a great real estate deal that would secure his place in history.

-Trump discussed the idea of purchasing Greenland with senior advisers and Senator Tom Cotton, who proposed buying the island to Danish ambassador Lars Gert Lose in August 2018.
+Trump discussed the idea of purchasing Greenland with senior advisers, and also with Senator Tom Cotton, who proposed buying the island to Danish ambassador Lars Gert Lose in August 2018.
 Australian geologist Greg Barnes discussed the island's rare earths with 20 administration officials at the White House in July 2019.
 Supporters of an acquisition, including the Bureau of Oceans and International Environmental and Scientific Affairs, reportedly discussed expanding American partnership with the island, including a possible purchase.
-One official stated that the United States can subsidize Greenland for much more than Denmark can; as of January 2020 the subsidy is less than the annual budget of El Paso, Texas.
+One official stated that the United States can subsidize Greenland for much more than Denmark can; as of January 2020, the subsidy is less than the annual budget of El Paso, Texas.
 Cotton said that he suggested the purchase to the president because of the island's importance to American national security and great economic potential.

-When the Wall Street Journal reported on Trump's discussions in August 2019, Premier of Greenland Kim Kielsen, Greenland's minister of foreign affairs Ane Lone Bagger, Greenlandic representatives in the Parliament of Denmark, Prime Minister of Denmark Mette Frederiksen, previous prime minister and opposition leader Lars Løkke Rasmussen, and members of other parties all rejected a sale.
+When The Wall Street Journal reported on Trump's discussions in August 2019, Premier of Greenland Kim Kielsen, Greenland's minister of foreign affairs Ane Lone Bagger, Greenlandic representatives in the Parliament of Denmark, Prime Minister of Denmark Mette Frederiksen, previous prime minister and opposition leader Lars Løkke Rasmussen, and members of other parties all rejected a sale.
 Statements ranged from simple diplomatic comments to strong refusals calling the idea of a sale of Greenland and its people "completely ridiculous".
 Some suggested that Trump's proposal had to be a joke.
-Frederiksen, already in Greenland, said "This is an absurd discussion" as "Greenland is not for sale.
+Frederiksen, already in Greenland, said it was "an absurd discussion", as "Greenland is not for sale.
 Greenland is not Danish.
 Greenland is Greenlandic".
 The prime minister emphasized Denmark's desire to continue close Denmark–United States relations, stating that she was open to increasing the American military presence.